What Does the Bible Say About Tattoos?

 This verse explains that your body is a temple of God, which is holy.
 Many Christians go as far as to say that your body does not belong to you, and instead, it belongs to God.
 They believe that “defiling the temple” involves getting tattoos.
 Merriam-Webster Dictionary defines defile as “to corrupt the purity or perfection of.”

-This is tricky territory because many Christians have ear piercings yet are not criticized by others.
+This is tricky territory because many Christians have ear piercings, yet are not criticized by others.
 So what is considered defiling the temple of God, and what isn’t?
-Why are ear piercings, hair coloring, and tanning not scrutinized, but other body modification forms are?
+Why are ear piercings, hair coloring and tanning not scrutinized, yet other body modification forms are?

 Thessalonians 5:22 states, “Abstain from all appearance of evil.”